 In every round (GCPC, NWERC, World Finals) the teams usually receive 8 - 10 problems.
 They then have 5 hours to solve as many problems as possible.
 The exercises contain a mix of algorithmic as well as mathematical problems of different difficulties.
 Deciding which problems to work on is therefore of great importance!

-For more information about how to prepare for programming contests, see this site.(c) ICPC@TUM, Contact/Imprint
+For more information about how to prepare for programming contests, see this site.(c) ICPC@TUM, Privacy Statement, Contact/Imprint